duruuuuu/Turkish-QA-System/README.md

 ## Prerequisits
-- Please first download the model from the followin link and add it to this folder https://drive.google.com/drive/folders/1Jj_PlBxsGhAz6fxTEorAjY-s-UQ7vZzq?usp=sharing (I am very sorry about this inconvenience, the models file didnt fit to teams)
+- Please first download the model from the followin link and add it to this folder https://drive.google.com/drive/folders/1Jj_PlBxsGhAz6fxTEorAjY-s-UQ7vZzq?usp=sharing (I am very sorry about this inconvenience, the models file didnt fit)

 ## Features
 - Simple web interface for asking questions